zoltan-baba/mkdocs-cms/docs/getting-started/rolling-builds.md

     - `Running builds`: will also auto-cancel running builds in addition to on-hold ones

 And done!
 From now on, you don't have to wait for a triggered build to finish if you do not need it!

+!!! example
+    So the new note above worked with prose.